Cass County, North Dakota: Government

+County Commissioners

 Cass County is governed by a board of commissioners elected to four-year terms.
 Other elected officials include the sheriff and state's attorney.
 Appointed officials include administrator, extension agent, director of tax equalization, finance auditor, highway engineer, human services officer, information technology coordinator, recorder, veterans service officer, and weed control officer.

 The current Sheriff is Jesse F. Jahner.
 Jahner has served as Sheriff of Cass County since January 2, 2019.

 The voters of Cass County have historically tended to vote Republican.
 As recently as the 2004 presidential election, George W. Bush carried Cass County with nearly 60 percent of the vote.
 However, in recent elections, the county has become more politically diverse and competitive, particularly in Fargo.
-Since 2008, no Republican presidential candidate has received over 50% of the vote in Cass County.
 In 2008, Democratic candidate Barack Obama won the majority of votes in Cass County, with a voting percentage very close to the percentage Obama received in the entire nation, while John McCain won the majority of votes in North Dakota.
-Mitt Romney's winning margin in 2012 over Obama in Cass County was 49.9% to 47%, while Donald Trump received 49.3% of votes in 2016, compared to 38.8% for Hillary Clinton and 11.9% for third-party candidates.
+Mitt Romney's winning margin in 2012 over Obama in Cass County was 49.9% to 47%, while Donald Trump received 49.3% of votes in 2016 (52.69% in 2024), compared to 38.8% for Hillary Clinton and 11.9% for third-party candidates.
 In 2018, Democratic Senator Heidi Heitkamp achieved a 14-point lead in Eastern North Dakota, although the state as a whole soundly elected Republican Kevin Cramer.

+In the North Dakota Legislative Assembly, Fargo falls into 9 districts: 10th, 11th, 16th, 21st, 27th, 41st and 44th-46th.
+In the House, it's represented by 7 Democrats and 11 Republicans, in Senate by 4 Democrats and 5 Republicans.